MatteoSalverio/DesignPortfolio/index.md

 <h2>Business Card</h2>
 <img src="" width="350" alt="Business Card">
-<p>This business card was designed in a very similar way to the letterhead.</p>
+<p>This business card was designed in a very similar way to the letterhead.
+I didn't want it to be confusing to anyone.
+I wanted a decent amount of white space, with enough information to get a customer to where they need to be.</p>